remotestorage/starter-kit/README.md

 In order to run the example server, you need [node.js](http://nodejs.org/download/) with NPM installed.

-First, save this starter-kit onto a folder on your computer, by downloading and unpacking https://github.com/remotestorage/starter-kit/archive/master.zip or by cloning this repository using git.
+First, save this starter-kit into a folder on your computer, by downloading and unpacking https://github.com/remotestorage/starter-kit/archive/master.zip or by cloning this repository using git.